-Dosilab is a leading European dosimetry service provider and personal dosimetry system supplier primarily in the medical sector.
+Dosilab is a leading European dosimetry service provider and personal dosimetry system supplier, primarily serving the medical sector.

-We are committed to fully support our clients in their aim to provide a safe work environment to their staff potentially exposed to ionizing radiation at their work place.
+We are dedicated to helping our clients create a safe work environment for their employees who may be exposed to ionizing radiation in the workplace.

 Data protection is important to us and we process your data only in accordance with the statutory provisions.
 In this data protection declaration we explain to you how we collect or otherwise process personal data.
 By personal data we mean all information relating to a specific or identifiable person.

 Responsible for the data processing illustrated in this data security explanation is the: